VRAM-RAM/simple-crypto-lab/CONTRIBUTING.md

 2. **Commits:** Similarly, we do not enforce a convention for commit messages, but please ensure they are descriptive enough.
 3. **Push & Open PR:** Push your branch to GitHub and open a Pull Request.
 4. **Description:** Fill out the PR description clearly.
-If you had to refactor code to stay under the 1024-line limit, please mention what was changed to make room.
-5. **Checks:** After you submit the pull request, continuous integration checks will be run using GitHub Actions to enforce that the commit conforms to Kibi's quality guidelines (tests, formatting, etc.).
+5. **Checks:** After you submit the pull request, continuous integration checks will be run using GitHub Actions to enforce that the commit conforms to `simple-crypto-lab`'s quality guidelines (tests, simplicity, etc.).
 Please ensure all checks pass, fixing surfaced issues as needed.

 ## License